Sociology in Switzerland

 "We are also of the opinion that, contrary to widespread belief, there is no qualification research in the Federal Republic based on the didactics of vocational training.
 The available research on the impact of technology and technical application, on the change in career structures and occupational development perspectives, only tackles questions of vocational training indirectly or at the periphery and regards skills mostly from the aspect of the formal qualification available."
 (Huisinga 1990: 97).

-On the other hand, many scant resources are wasted on mismanaged training and education programmes because it transpires in retrospect that the supply is not met with the demand on the labour market.
+The uncertainty as to the way the current (and, quite properly, the future) demand for skills and qualifications are going to develop has all kinds of negative repercussions, which also affect the future supply of occupational skills.
+The uncertainty about future needs is a reason for many firms to reduce the number of their apprenticeships - and, for even more young people, an excuse to do without specific vocational training.
+On the other hand, many scant resources are wasted on mismanaged training and education programmes because it turns out in retrospect that the supply is not met with the demand on the labour market.
 This is aptly demonstrated by the fact that recently (i.e. based on the 1990 Swiss census) over 50% of all those in work were employed in a job other than the one for which they had trained (Sheldon 1995).
-The fact that over 30% of all career changes took place before those affected reached the age of 25 shows clearly just how much short-term labour market forecasts are needed.
+The fact that over 30% of all career changes took place before the age of 25 shows clearly just how much short-term labour market forecasts are needed.

-In recent years, many companies have responded to fluctuations in the profit situation through far too sweeping downsizing measures, in the course of which irreplaceable human resources have been lost.
+In recent years, many companies have responded to fluctuations in the profit situation by implementing far too sweeping downsizing measures, in the course of which irreplaceable human resources have been lost.
 In future they will have to learn to check such fluctuations by gentler internal strategies, which are compatible with the long-term maintenance of their staffing resources (Abbasi/Hollman 1998).
 This stabilization is also a necessary condition for employees to identify more with the enterprise and be motivated to take part in company training and retraining schemes in the interest of their own longer-term employment and promotion opportunities (Abbasi/Hollman 1998).

 2. On the growing complexity and unpredictability of changes in occupational skills

+In modern societies, the rapid and varied changes taking place in all areas of job organization and the industrial environment cause the skill requirements to change in complex and unpredictable ways.
 Typically, changes in skill demand will occur as unplanned and unforeseen side effects of company decisions: e.g. whenever it is decided to renew the machinery, to introduce teamwork, to penetrate new product markets or to reorganize customer services.
-The faster and more complex these changes are, the less likely it is that their (direct or indirect) impact on skill requirements will be consciously perceived or registered objectively – so that neither at the level of operational activity (e.g. with decisions affecting recruitment) nor at the level of organizational policy measures (e.g. with the reorganization of vocational training) the proper conclusions are not being drawn.
+The faster and more complex these changes are, the less likely it is that their (direct or indirect) impact on skill requirements will be consciously perceived or registered objectively – so that neither at the level of operational activity (e.g. by changing recruitment procedures) nor at the level of organizational policy measures (e.g. by reorganizing vocational training) the appropriate measures are not being drawn.
+Hence Baethge and Oberbeck conclude that no safe global prognoses are possible where the development of skill requirements in office jobs is concerned (Baethge/Oberbeck 1986: 308).

 Given all the ignorance of specific skill developments and their summative effects on the overall labour market, one hypothesis at least remains relatively undisputed: that the working environment is becoming ever more heterogeneous in inin regard to the skills demanded.